Juma Darwish Al-Mashari: Club career

 On 25 July 2013, he signed a one-year contract with his first most club Al-Oruba SC.
 On 15 July 2014, he signed a contract with Al-Nasr S.C.S.C.

 Club career statistics

 International career

 Juma is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2010.
-He has made appearances in the 2010 Gulf Cup of Nations, the 2014 FIFA World Cup qualification, the 2013 Gulf Cup of Nations and the 2015 AFC Asian Cup qualification and has represented the national team in the 2011 AFC Asian Cup qualification.
+He has made appearances in the 20th Arabian Gulf Cup, the 2014 FIFA World Cup qualification, the 21st Arabian Gulf Cup and the 2015 AFC Asian Cup qualification and has represented the national team in the 2011 AFC Asian Cup qualification.